CERN/CAiMIRA/caimira/docs/mkdocs/docs/code/dynamic_groups.md

 ### Input Structure

-The modelling of dynamic occupancy with the definition of groups is controlled by the `occupancy` input sent by the frontend form, initially defined by an empty dictionary:
+The modelling of dynamic occupancy with the definition of groups is controlled by the `occupancy` input sent by the frontend, initially defined by an empty dictionary:

 ```
 occupancy = "{}"